 I don’t really do New Years Resolutions (they’re a bit like diets: things we say we’ll do…and then don’t).
 But one of my ongoing goals is to write as simply as possible about money.
 To take advanced concepts and explain them as clearly as possible.

 Here’s the bottom line.
 Financial independence can be thought of in many different ways.
 It’s an environmental movement, its a path for self development, its a way of achieving greater freedom.
 But, at its most basic, its about getting better with money.

 The less you earn, the more careful you have to be with your money.
 It’s ordinary people on average incomes (or less) that can get the most benefit from the tools of financial independence.
-This is why I say that financial independence is for everyone.
+That’s why I say that financial independence is for everyone.